Flexible workspace will become the industry standard

 Adaptable space to suit you

 Flexibility applies to not only the length of rental but also with the space itself.
-If you want an office off-the-shelf, there’s a space for that.
-Or if you decide to make the space your own, decorate it bubblegum-pink, arrange your own fruit-themed furniture and stuff it with ping pong tables and bean bags, there’s a space for that too.
+If you want an office off-the-shelf, there are serviced offices for that.
+Or if you decide to make the space your own, decorate it bubblegum-pink, arrange your own fruit-themed furniture and stuff it with ping pong tables and bean bags, there is managed office space for that too.

 Straightforward licence agreements